What Are Ordinals? A Guide to NFT Inscriptions on Bitcoin

 Follow these steps to learn how to inscribe your first Ordinal NFT:

-• Download Xverse Bitcoin wallet, available on iOS, Android and a Chrome extension.
+Download Xverse Bitcoin wallet.
 Xverse is suitable because it provides a Taproot Bitcoin receiving address, which you’ll need to get your Ordinals NFT.

-• Enter your Ordinals recipient address.
+Click “Continue.”
+Enter your Ordinal recipient address.
 You can find this address by going to the NFT section in Xverse.
 Click “Receive.”

-• Pay for the inscription and wait for your Ordinals NFT.
-Depending on the amount of fees that you paid, the inscription may take hours or days.
+Pay for the inscription and wait for your Ordinals NFT.
+Depending on the amount of fees that you pay, the inscription may take hours or days.

 FAQs